GodfreyLyu/LocalQwenDemo/docs/guides/minikube-demo.md

 - Persistent `amazon/dynamodb-local:3.1.0` is deployed first.
 A temporary loopback forward reuses `init_local_users.py` to create the table idempotently and check ACTIVE status and the `login_id` HASH key before starting the backend.
 The initializer's loopback-only protection remains intact.
 - The backend uses the explicit endpoint `http://review-dynamodb:8000` and invalid `local` credentials.
 AWS metadata/shared configuration is disabled; host AWS profiles and HF tokens are not inherited.
 DynamoDB Local telemetry is disabled.
 - SIGNING_SECRET is randomly generated and passed through stdin to create the Kubernetes Secret.
 It is not printed, placed on the command line, or saved as a local plaintext file.
 Repeated deployments reuse the existing value.
 A missing key or ownership mismatch fails explicitly without automatic rotation.
 - The local Nginx overlay proxies only `/api/` and `/health/` to the backend, preserving paths, Origin, Cookie, CSRF, and security headers.
 API routes never use the SPA fallback.
-Only local `ENVIRONMENT=local` / `COOKIE_SECURE=false` allows HTTP; production HTTPS/Secure Cookie validation remains unchanged.
+The minikube configuration explicitly uses `ENVIRONMENT=local` and `COOKIE_SECURE=false` for loopback HTTP.
+The backend accepts only `local`/`test` environments; there is no production-environment HTTPS validation branch.
+Secure-cookie behavior remains separately covered by API tests.
 - The node's actual `/etc/cni/net.d` configuration is inspected.
 Calico/Cilium are recorded as `capable_not_verified`; bridge/Kindnet/Flannel as `not_enforced`; unknown plugins as `unknown`. **CNI components are never installed, replaced, or reconfigured.**
 - NetworkPolicy YAML still describes frontend→backend, backend→DynamoDB, necessary DNS, and backend→public HTTPS download access.
 Standard NetworkPolicy cannot precisely restrict Hugging Face/CDN domain names.
 Without policy enforcement, these rules do not provide isolation, and the report says so.
 Such an environment must not be presented as safe for untrusted multitenancy.